Intro

 Drum and bass drums, at their basic form, often use a sampled jazz/funk/soul break and maybe kick or snare underneath it.
 In this article I run down how to make your own.
 There are a few basic patterns you should know.
 Obviously they can also be combined in with sampled breaks if you like.

-See also: All our drum pattern guides including How To Make Dubstep, Hip Hop Drum Patterns, UK Garage Drum Pattern, Trap Drum Patterns, Techno Drum Patterns, Electro Drum Patterns, House Drum Patterns, Studio Brootle 909 Sample Pack, Extract Groove Ableton, Free Techno Kick Sample Pack.
+See also: All our drum pattern guides including How To Make Dubstep, How To Make An IDM Beat, Hip Hop Drum Patterns, UK Garage Drum Pattern, Trap Drum Patterns, Techno Drum Patterns, Electro Drum Patterns, House Drum Patterns, Studio Brootle 909 Sample Pack, Extract Groove Ableton, Free Techno Kick Sample Pack.
+Also: Free Ableton Wavetable Drum n Bass Reese Presets.
+And our guide to VCV Rack.

 Tips For Programming D’n’B Drum Patterns